wildercb/csai/README.md

 ## 5. Backend Services

-The backend of MedServe AI is primarily serverless, utilizing Next.js API routes and cloud services.
+The backend of Med-friend AI is primarily serverless, utilizing Next.js API routes and cloud services.

 ### 5.1 API Routes